miss-mad/miss-mad/README.md

 ### Hi, I'm Madeleine, and welcome to my Github

 - 🎓 I hold a Full Stack Web Development Certificate through GA Tech [December 2022]
-- 🌻 I’m currently working on improving my portfolio and building MERN stack projects
+- 🌻 I’m currently adding to my portfolio and building MERN stack projects
 - ⚡ Fun fact: I am a KSU modern dance major-turned-pharmacy tech who enjoys road biking, hiking and travel
 - 💡 Stop by and say hi!
 I love meeting and collaborating with people
 - 📫 How to reach me: mmlh.harris@gmail.com
+- 💼 View my portfolio here: https://miss-mad.github.io/portfolio

 <!--
 **miss-mad/miss-mad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.